AlejandroMonn/Siwra/README.md

 The mouse starts moving randomly.
 Press 'S'  or " ALT+SHIFT+S/Q " to stop.

-Run as Administrator in windows
+Run as Administrator in windows.
 Some systems require running as administrator for keyboard/mouse control.
 Security

-All scripts can be stopped by pressing 'S' or ALT+SHIFT+Q/S If a script is unresponsive reboot the PC
+All scripts can be stopped by pressing 'S' or ALT+SHIFT+Q/S. If a script is unresponsive reboot the PC

 Project Structure:
 siwra/